Download the Root CA Certificate

 • Password

-Ensure Your Host Has OpenSSL Installed
+Ensure The Host Has OpenSSL Installed

 Most Linux and MacOS computers have OpenSSL installed.
 For Microsoft Windows, you might need to install OpenSSL.